-Although the General Data Protection Regulation (GDPR) came into force more than six years ago, there are still problems with national laws that contradict the requirements of the GDPR.
+Although the General Data Protection Regulation (GDPR) came into force more than six years ago, there are still problems with national laws that do not meet the requirements of the GDPR contradict.
 One particular example is the obligation to pay for a copy of one's own patient file, which is still regulated in the German Civil Code (BGB) and in the professional regulations of the medical professions.
-The Data Protection Conference has now decided to take action against this.
+The Data protection conference has now decided to take action against this.

 Clear ECJ ruling on free first copy of patient file

-The Data Protection Conference (DSK) is the body of independent German federal and state data protection supervisory authorities.
-At its interim conference on September 11, 2024, the focus was on the patient file, among other things.
+The Data protection conference (DSK) is the body of independent German data protection supervisory authorities at federal and state level.
+At its interim conference on September 11, 2024, the focus was on patient records, among other things.

 Since the ruling of the European Court of Justice on October 26, 2023 (Case C-307/22) at the latest, it has been clear that every patient has the right to a free first copy of their patient file.
 A national regulation such as Section 630g (2) sentence 2 BGB must not impose a cost burden on the patient for this.
-For all further copies, however, the responsible body may charge a reasonable fee based on the administrative costs.
+For all further copies, the responsible However, the body may demand an appropriate fee based on the administrative costs.

-According to the ECJ, a national regulation that was enacted before the GDPR came into force may fall within the scope of Art.
+According to the ECJ, a national regulation that was in force before the entry into force of the GDPR was issued, falls within the scope of Art.
 23 para.
-1 lit. i GDPR and thus limit the scope of the data subject's right of access provided for in Art.
-15 GDPR, among others.
-However, such a possibility does not permit the adoption of a national regulation or the application of an existing regulation which, in order to protect the economic interests of the controller, imposes on the data subject the costs of a first copy of their personal data which are the subject of processing by the controller.
+1 lit. i GDPR and thus limit the scope of the rights set out in Art.
+15 GDPR restrict the data subject's right of access.
+However, such a possibility does not allow for the adoption of a national rule or the application of an existing rule which, in order to protect the economic interests of the controller, reimburses the data subject for the cost of a first copy of his or her personal data which are the subject of the data processing.
+Processing by the person responsible.

 In its ruling, the ECJ also stated that the patient does not have to justify their request.
 The applicant's reasons for obtaining the copy are irrelevant.